Which bin to use

 Dark green bin: rubbish bin for general waste

-Light green bin with blue lid: can, plastic and glass bottle recycling
+Light green bin with blue lid: cans, plastic bottles and glass bottles and jars recycling

 Blue bin: paper and cardboard recycling